Ryan Specialty Holdings Inc. research snapshot

 information Richness

 B-level information richness.
-Ryan Specialty went public in July 2021 and has several years of public filings, analyst coverage from 15+ firms, and quarterly earnings materials.
-Data for pre-IPO periods and detailed segment profitability is less granular than established peers like AJG or BRO.
+Ryan Specialty went public in July 2021 and has several years of public filings, analyst coverage from 15+ firms, and detailed quarterly earnings materials.
+Data complexity is higher than established peers like AJG or BRO because of the dual-class share structure, the gap between GAAP and adjusted earnings, and non-controlling interests.

 bias Check